Hey there, Sumit here again…

 - I’ve already bought some seem powerful ones but can’t make them rank well on SERP…

-If you’re looking for the exact expired domain strategy that’ll give you a better chance of ranking in Google, then this one’s for you!
+If you’re looking for the exact aged domain strategy that’ll give you a better chance of ranking in Google, then this one’s for you!

-This case study will walk you through the overall process of how my client revived our expired domain in the health niche and…
+This case study will walk you through the overall process of how my client revived our aged domain in the health niche and…

 - Received over 60,000 monthly visitors in 11 months